degville/docs-cloud/en/install-openstack.md

 Juju's ability to add these links, known as a relation in Juju, is one of its best features.

+See [Managing relationships][relationships] in the Juju documentation for more information on relations.

+Add the network relations with the following commands:

 ```bash
 juju add-relation neutron-api neutron-gateway
 juju add-relation neutron-api neutron-openvswitch
 juju add-relation neutron-openvswitch nova-compute
 ```

 There are still 'Missing relations' messages in the status output, leading to the status of some applications to be `blocked`.
-This is because there are many more relations to be added and they'll resolve themselves as we add them.
+This is because there are many more relations to be added but they'll resolve themselves automatically as we add them.

-See [Managing relationships][relationships] in the Juju documentation for more information on relations.

 ### [Percona cluster][charmpercona]